-It wasn’t until 2013 that I stepped out of my comfort zone and decided I would volunteer when then President, Skye Weintraub, asked for help with making clay mushroom centerpieces for the 2014 Fungal Feast.
+It wasn’t until 2013 that I stepped out of my comfort zone and decided I would volunteer when then President, Skye Weintraub, asked for help with making clay mushroom centerpieces for an upcoming Fungal Feast.
 Doing so allowed me to discover my artsy side, which I never knew existed.
 Other than some fading memories of working with clay in a Middle School art class, I had never pursued anything artistic.
 Helping with the mushroom centerpieces turned out to be a fun experience that allowed me to get to know Skye and sent me down the road of making and painting clay mushroom earrings, ornaments, and models.
 Our current President, Cheshire Mayrsohn, got me hooked on fiber arts which started me down the path of felting mushrooms.

 It was also through Marcia that I learned CMS needed new signs for the Mushroom Display at the Mushroom Festival.
 Making signs was something I did have some experience with, so I said I could help.
 I worked with Peg Boulay and Bruce Newhouse the CMS co-coordinators of the Mushroom Display.
 Working with Peg & Bruce was a delight, so when Peg asked if I would help her with the 2014 Mushroom Display setup, I said yes.
 The Volunteer Coordinator “job description” was pretty simple: ensure volunteers provide their contact information on a sign-up sheet, help link volunteers to tasks, and send a thank you email to volunteers after the festival.
 This volunteer opportunity allowed me to meet at least 30 new people and gave me a behind the scenes experience with setting up the mushroom display.
 Mushroom Festival weekend is a lot of work with a lot of great people, with a fabulous volunteer appreciation party at the end.